Brightbubble/pispy/README.md

 - Live Streaming: Streams live video footage to a secure app, providing real-time monitoring.
 - AWS Hosting: Hosted on AWS to ensure scalability and reliability.
 - Secure App: Live video footage can only be accessed through a secure app, ensuring the privacy of your surveillance footage.

+## To-Do

+- Make the camera stream to AWS
+- Add object recognition library to camera
+- Make front-end in React
+- Add Docker to make it easy to Deploy
+- Add CI/CD